 Note (fig 1a) how the ITCZ position marks the border between the (significantly) rainy and non-rainy rainfall areas.
 The way this position changes along the season can be described by the time series of its mean latitude (fig 1b).
-We
+We can see :

-- During this dekad the ITCZ over Sudan was south of the previous and average position except in Eastern(see Fig 1a) . - In seasonal terms (Fig 1b), since first July the ITCZ has been consistently further north than usual but in the previous four dekads were below the average.
+- During this dekad the ITCZ over Sudan was close to the previous and the average position across Sudan (see Fig 1a). - In seasonal terms (Fig 1b), the ITCZ is currently near 16.1°N and is now steadily moving south in line with the average